Serabe/live_isolated_component/README.md

 # LiveIsolatedComponent

-The simplest way to test a LiveView stateful component in isolation.
+The simplest way to test a LiveView both stateful and function component in isolation while keeping the interactivity.

 ## Installation